Brian3647/seme/README.md

 Options:
-  -j, --json         Show the RAW JSON response from the API -t, --toki <TOKI>  The language used to get the word definitions.
-This must be a valid ISO 639-1 language code, such as "en" for English or "eo" for Esperanto.
-Do note not all languages might be available. [default: en]
-  -h, --help         Print help
+  -j, --json         Show the RAW JSON response from the API -t, --toki <TOKI>  The language used to get the word definitions. [default: en] -h, --help         Print help
 ```